qbzzt/etherdocs/startingout/readme.md

 beyond the very basic tests here,
 [see the Truffle documentation](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-javascript).

-Tests are supposed to go in `.../test`, and are typically written in JavaScript (you can also write them in Solidity, [see here](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-solidity).
+Tests are supposed to go in the `test` directory, and are typically written in JavaScript (you can also write them in Solidity, [see here](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-solidity).
 Here is `test/counter.js`, which contains a number of tests for the `Counter` contract.
 To get just the file without the comments, [see here](https://github.com/qbzzt/etherdocs/blob/master/startingout/counter.js).